 - 9.1 All the parts for the robot should be disassembled and in their initial state (not pre-built) when the "assemble" time starts.
 For example, a tyre cannot be put on a wheel until assembly time begins. - 9.2 Competitors may not use any instruction sheets/guides whether written, illustrated or pictorial no matter what format they are in (including paper-based and digital). - 9.3 Contestants may make the program beforehand. - 9.4 Robots can be modified during "venue open" or competition times. ie there is no quarantine before or between games. - 9.5 It is the competitor's responsibility to ensure that a robot is legal at all times.
-If a robot is deemed illegal after a game, that team will forfeit any points gained, where they competed with an illegal robot - 9.6 Robots must be placed in quarantine overnight and not leave the competition area at any time until they have finished competing. - 9.7 Robots should be designed to cope with field imperfections of up to 5 mm on the surface as well as the incline. - 9.8 Teams should design and program their robots to cope with variations in lighting, ball intensity and magnetic conditions, as these vary from venue to venue, and with time.
+If a robot is deemed illegal after a game, that team will forfeit any points gained in that game and any other games, since the last time the robot was ruled as legal by the official measurement judge, usually the Head Judge.